 Business description example

 Ann’s Office Hut delivers office supplies to small businesses in Boston, Massachusetts.
-The business is a sole proprietorship, operating under entrepreneur Ann Smith.
-Ann’s Office Hut is located in Boston, Massachusetts and will begin operation in February.
+The business is structured as a sole proprietorship, operating under entrepreneur Ann Smith.
+Ann’s Office Hut is located in Boston, Massachusetts and will begin operations in February.
 Ann’s Office Hut recognizes the busy lives of small business owners and wants to bring essential items like printers, cash registers, paper, ink, and envelopes to their doorsteps.
 Ann’s Office Hut will conveniently provide office supplies to small business owners who are short on time.
 Other office supply stores cannot match the convenience Ann’s Office Hut will give.

 The business hopes to have gross sales of $30,000 by the end of one year and $95,000 by the end of five years.
 To achieve this goal, Ann’s Office Hut plans on offering referral credit.

 Company description business plan: Final tips